SeifEldin15/images-to-webp/README.md

 🖼️  Welcome to Images to WebP Converter!
 ═══════════════════════════════════════
+? 📁 Where are your images located?
+  🏠 Current directory (3 images found)
+❯ 📁 ./public/ (12 images found)
+  📁 ./assets/ (5 images found)
+  📂 Specify a different path
-? 📁 Enter the directory path containing images: ./photos ? 🎨 Choose WebP quality: Standard Quality (80)
+? 🎨 Choose WebP quality: Standard Quality (80)

 📊 Found 15 image(s) to convert